gummesson/should.lua/README.md

 **Should** is a small library that brings BDD-style assertions to Lua.

+It's designed to be a companion to [Busted](https://github.com/Olivine-Labs/busted), but should work independently too.

 ## Why?

-I love [Busted](https://github.com/Olivine-Labs/busted) but I'm not a fan of the word "assert".
+I love Busted but I'm not a fan of the word "assert".

 ## Assertions